Abstract black and white image with blurred outlines and shapes.

 The Sound of Matter

-Austrian composer, violinist, and sound artist Mia Zabelka conceptualizes sound as a molecular language, rendering chemical and physical processes sensually perceptible through her artistic practice.
-Her compositions function as acoustic laboratories, wherein microtonality, extended instrumental techniques—termed “sonic body impulses”—and electronic modulation serve as instruments to sonify the imperceptible vibrational patterns of matter.
+Austrian composer, violinist, and sound artist Mia Zabelka conceptualizes sound as a molecular language—one capable of rendering chemical, physical, and biological processes sensually perceptible through artistic practice.
+Her compositions operate as acoustic laboratories, in which microtonality, extended instrumental techniques—referred to as “sonic body impulses”—and electronic modulation function as tools for sonifying the otherwise imperceptible vibrational patterns of matter.

-Sound, for Zabelka, transcends its role as a purely aesthetic medium to become a site of inquiry into physical and biological realities.
-Driven by a radically exploratory ethos, Zabelka engages with the acoustic dimensions of molecular phenomena, mapping frequency domains that evade traditional musical structures.
-In doing so, she unveils the hidden dynamics of atomic motion, molecular oscillations, and organic rhythms—phenomena typically relegated to scientific abstraction.
+For Zabelka, sound transcends its role as a purely aesthetic medium and becomes a site of inquiry into material, biological, and sociopolitical realities.
+Guided by a radically exploratory ethos, she engages with the acoustic dimensions of molecular and atomic phenomena, mapping frequency domains that elude conventional musical systems.
+In doing so, she exposes hidden dynamics of atomic motion, molecular oscillation, and organic rhythm—processes typically confined to physical and chemical abstraction or technocratic discourse.

-Zabelka’s sound art represents a speculative acoustics of the future—sensuous, investigative, and rigorously transdisciplinary.
-Her practice situates itself at the nexus of music, physics, biology, and emergent technologies, advancing an artistic paradigm wherein sound is not only heard, but also known—as a vehicle of epistemic and ontological insight.
+Her sound art may thus be understood as a form of speculative acoustics—sensuous, investigative, and rigorously transdisciplinary.
+Operating at the nexus of music, physics, biology, and emergent technologies, Zabelka advances an artistic paradigm in which sound is not only heard, but known: a medium of epistemic and ontological insight that resists reductive instrumentalization.